markabrahams/node-net-snmp/README.md

 This object contains constants to select a supported encryption algorithm for SNMPv3 messages that require privacy:
- * `des` - for DES encryption
+ * `des` - for DES encryption (CBC-DES)
+ * `aes` - for AES encryption (CFB-AES-128)

-This is the sole encryption algorithms specified in RFC 3414.
+DES is the sole encryption algorithm specified in the original SNMPv3 User-Based Security Model RFC (RFC 3414); AES for SNMPv3 was added later in RFC 3826.
 Other encryption algorithms are not supported.

 # OID Strings & Varbinds